 Barnes and Noble

 Another opportunity for a free book awaits with the Barnes and Noble Summer Reading Program.
+(It was still being updated as of this writing.)
 Click on the link to get the details and a link to a summer reading journal.
 To earn a free book, kids read eight books and record a few details about each book in the reading journal.
 Bring the completed reading journal into any Barnes and Noble store in between July 1 and August 31, 2022.
 The book selection may be found on the website linked above.

 Books-a-Million Summer Reading Adventure